Top Quality Heart Rhythm Care

 See the video below to learn about our advanced diagnostic services and comprehensive treatment options.
 Rely on us to provide the education and support your patients need to feel comfortable making informed choices about their care.

-If you and your patients choose catheter ablation to cure their arrhythmia symptoms, they’ll benefit from our remarkable single-procedure success rates.
+If you and your patients choose catheter ablation to cure their arrhythmia symptoms, they will benefit from our remarkable single-procedure success rates.

 How to Refer a Patient

-To refer your patient to the Arrhythmia Center at Overlake, tell us whether you’re making a general referral to our office or to a specific electrophysiologist.
-Also, provide us with:
+To refer your patient to the Arrhythmia Center at Overlake, let us know if you’re making a general referral to our office or to a specific electrophysiologist.
+Please also provide us with with the following information:

 - Your patient’s name